MarcusBarnes/mik/README_DEV.md

 ## Coding Standards

 Use the PSR-2 coding standard.
-You can check your work using PHP Code Sniffer by issuing the following command:
+You can check your work using PHP Code Sniffer by issuing the following command from within the mik directory:

-`phpcs --standard=PSR2 yourfile.php`
+`vendor/bin/phpcs --standard=PSR2 yourfile.php`

 ## Running tests